lunarphp/lunar/docs/src/getcandy/languages.md

 ## Overview

-GetCandy supports multiple languages.
+Lunar supports multiple languages.
 By default, Lunar is set to install a default language of "en" (English).
 However, this can be changed to whatever language you would like to use.

 Languages allow data in Lunar models to be translated, such as attributes on Products and Collections.